 Who Should Be Screened -- and When

-One of the best ways to beat prostate cancer is to get regular screenings using the widely available prostate-specific antigen (PSA) test.
-By measuring the amount of PSA in a man's bloodstream, the test helps physicians discover prostate cancer at earlier stages -- giving men a better chance for survival.
+One of the best ways to beat prostate cancer is to get regular screenings using the widely available prostate-specific antigen (PSA) test starting around the age of 45.
+By measuring the amount of PSA in a man's bloodstream, the test helps doctors discover prostate cancer earlier -- giving men a better chance for survival.

 The test is not perfect.
 Some studies show that it misses up to 15% of cancer cases, while flagging some cancers so small and slow-growing that they pose no threat.

-Still, the PSA test remains the best clinically available tool for predicting prostate cancer.
-PSA screening is especially important for men with a family history of prostate cancer and for African-American men, who have a 60% higher incidence of the disease than whites.
+Still, the PSA test remains the best widely available tool for predicting prostate cancer.
+PSA screening is especially important for men with a family history of prostate cancer and for Black men, who have a 60% higher incidence of the disease compared to white men.

 New Treatment Options

-If a screening test and prostate biopsy does reveal prostate cancer, there are many potential treatment options.
-In fact, treatment may not even be necessary.
-If the disease is detected very late in life, or if the cancer is slow-growing, physicians may recommend active surveillance -- carefully monitoring the cancer's course with PSA tests, physical exams, and biopsies to determine whether and when treatment is needed.
+If the prostate biopsy reveals prostate cancer, there are many potential treatment options.
+In fact, treatment may not even be necessary for some low-grade tumors.
+If the disease is detected very late in life or if the cancer is slow-growing, doctors may recommend active surveillance -- carefully monitoring the cancer's course with PSA tests, physical exams, and occasional MRIs and biopsies to determine whether and when treatment is needed.

 The most commonly used technique is nerve-sparing prostatectomy, in which surgeons remove the prostate while preserving the surrounding nerves that control erectile and urinary function.
-Up to 90% of men who are fully potent prior to the operation can regain erections sufficient for intercourse afterward.
+Many men who are fully potent prior to the operation can regain erections sufficient for intercourse after a period of penile rehabilitation.

-Robotic prostatectomy, which uses a precision robotic system to help surgeons remove the prostate through very small incisions, is another option.
-Surgeons also can do the open operation through much smaller incisions and with many fewer side effects than in years past.
+Robotic prostatectomy uses a precision robotic system to help surgeons remove the prostate through very small incisions.
+Surgeons can do the open operation through much smaller incisions and with fewer side effects than in years past.

 Cryotherapy is another treatment option for localized prostate cancer.
 In this technique, fine needles are inserted into the prostate and frozen, forming ice bulbs that kill the prostate tissue.
 Cryosurgery is a minimally invasive, one-hour, outpatient treatment that maintains quality of life and can be repeated if necessary.

 Chemotherapy may be used to treat advanced cancers and cancers that do not respond to hormonal therapy.
-Physician-scientists are continuing to discover more effective, less toxic chemotherapy regimens, many of which may be available to patients through clinical trials.
+Doctors and scientists are continuing to discover more effective, less toxic chemotherapy regimens, many of which may be available to patients through clinical trials.

 The Importance of a Second Opinion

-Despite the range of treatments, many men remain unaware of their options until they have late-stage disease, according to the Prostate Cancer Foundation.
-For optimal treatment, men with high PSA levels should seek out several opinions, and obtain care from a multidisciplinary team of providers, including surgeons, radiation oncologists, and medical oncologists.
+Despite the range of treatments, many men are unaware of their options until they have late-stage disease, according to the Prostate Cancer Foundation.
+For optimal treatment, men with high PSA levels should seek out several opinions and obtain care from a multidisciplinary team of providers, including surgeons, radiation oncologists, and medical oncologists.

-By receiving information and advice from several perspectives, men and their families can get the support they need to make the best decisions for them.
+By receiving information and advice from several sources, men and their families can get the support they need to make the best decisions for them.